kasparsd/limit-login-attempts/readme.txt

 Limit Login Attempts blocks an Internet address from making further attempts after a specified limit on retries is reached, making a brute-force attack difficult or impossible.

+Limit Login Attempts can also help you protect user login names from discovery.
+This includes (Wordpress 2.6.5+) optional restrictions on password reset attempts for privileged users and rate limit on new user registrations.

 Features

 * Limit the number of retry attempts when logging in (for each IP).
 Fully customizable
 * Informs user about remaining retries or lockout time on login page
 * Optional logging, optional email notification
+* (WordPress 2.7+) Handles attempts to log in using auth cookies
+* Helps protect user login names from discovery
+* (Wordpress 2.6.5+) Optional restrictions on password reset attempts for privileged users
+* Optional rate limit on new user registration
+* Allows modification of privileged users Author URL name ("nicename")
 * Handles server behind reverse proxy
-* (WordPress 2.7+) Also handles attempts to log in using auth cookies
-* Helps hide user login names
-* Optional restriction on password reset attempts for privileged users, and rate limit new user registration

 Translations: Bulgarian, Catalan, Czech, German, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Turkish